JPD Administration

 Patrol Lieutenant

-Lieutenant Krag Campbell is a lifelong Alaskan, having been born and raised in Ketchikan.
+Deputy Chief Krag Campbell is a lifelong Alaskan, having been born and raised in Ketchikan.
 Krag moved to Juneau in 2002 after accepting a position as a police officer with the Juneau Police Department.

 Krag graduated from the Ketchikan High School in 1995.
 In 1996, he joined the United States Army and was trained as a military police officer.
 Krag attended Army basic training and Advanced Individual Training (AIT) at Fort McClellan, Alabama.
 Krag was first stationed at Fort Benning, Georgia, and later at the Supreme Headquarters Allied Powers Europe (SHAPE) in Belgium.
 In 2001, Krag was honorably discharged from the Army, with the intent of pursuing his dream to work in law enforcement.

-Krag has worked in law enforcement for over 16 years, all of which has been with the Juneau Police Department.
+Krag has worked in law enforcement for over 20 years, all of which has been with the Juneau Police Department.
 As an officer, Krag worked as a patrol officer and as a detective, specializing in property crimes investigations.
-Krag was the first officer to achieve the title of Master Police Officer with the Juneau Police Department, and he holds an advanced police officer certificate through the Alaska Police Standards council.
+Krag was the first officer to achieve the title of Master Police Officer with the Juneau Police Department, and he holds an advanced police officer certificate through the Alaska Police Standards Council.

-Over the past 19 years, Krag’s ancillary duties have included being a SWAT team member, Assistant SWAT Leader, Tactical Operations Commander, Field Training Officer, Public Information Officer, Defensive Tactics Instructor, Taser Instructor, Less Lethal Instructor, and Chemical Munitions Instructor.
+Over the past 22 years, Krag’s ancillary duties have included being a SWAT team member, Assistant SWAT Leader, Tactical Operations Commander, Field Training Officer, Public Information Officer, Defensive Tactics Instructor, Taser Instructor, Less Lethal Instructor, and Chemical Munitions Instructor.
 Krag is also a trained instructor with the Arbinger Institute.

 Krag’s community involvement has included coaching youth baseball and football, and he is a three time member of the JDHS Dad’s Dance Team.